 The Company passed the resolution of extraordinary general meeting agreed on December 3, 2020 to handle the private placement of Class C preferred shares of 1,801,800 thousand with par value \$10 per share and issued price \$11.1.
 The Company intends to issue preferred shares through a private placement as required by Article 43-6 of the Securities and Exchange Act, and the record date for capital increase was at December 21, 2020.

-The rights and obligations and primary conditions of issuance of the Company's preferred shares are as follows:
+In accordance with the Company's Articles of Incorporation, the rights and obligations of issuance of the preferred shares are as follows: